Navigating Child Welfare: The Journey Back to Family (Arizona)

 In the beginning, Lindsey had little contact with anyone from DCS.
 When she would finally reach someone, that person would be replaced by someone else and she would have to start over again.
 This cycle resulted in delays and Lindsey struggled to engage in her services.

 Eventually, the case plan was changed to severance.
-Tired of living on the street and being subject to violence, Lindsey found housing for pregnant women with substance use disorders.
+Tired of living on the street and being subjected to violence, Lindsey found housing for pregnant women with substance use disorders.
 There, Lindsey was finally treated with respect and encouraged to engage in healing services to address the many traumas she had experienced during her life.

 Lindsey then found the Family Involvement Center and was assigned a peer parent, Shelby, who saw a person who needed help.
 Shelby provided Lindsey with support and guidance in navigating the DCS case plan.